Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown

-BCl\textsubscript{3} reactive ion etching (RIE) was carried out for mesa isolation.
-Ti/Au/Ni metal stack (50 nm/120nm/25 nm) was deposited to define source and drain contacts using e-beam evaporation.
-Next, 20 nm Al\textsubscript{2}O\textsubscript{3} was deposited using thermal atomic layer deposition (ALD) at 250\textsuperscript{0}C temperature.
-After forming the gate pad, trilayer resist stack (MMA/PMGI/PMMA) was used to form 90 nm T gate with a 450 nm gate hat.
-The device layout was designed for GSG probing with 2x20 $\mathrm{\mu}$m width.
-Cross section schematic of a device (L\textsubscript{SD}= 1.5 $\mathrm{\mu }$m. ) and SEM image are shown in Fig. \ref{fig1mos} (a) and Fig. \ref{fig1mos} (b) respectively.
+The device layers and structure is shown in Fig. \ref{fig1mos} (a).
+The growth details and device fabrication process is described in detail in previous reports \cite{sahabeta2, vaidya2019structural}.
+Before regrowth, the sample was submerged in 1:3 HCl:DI water solution for 15 minutes to remove any atmospheric contaminants \cite{arkka1}.
+Next, 80 nm highly Si doped (1 X 10\textsuperscript{20} cm\textsuperscript{-3}) n++ layer was grown using MOCVD at a lower 650 \textsuperscript{0}C. Unlike the previous report\cite{sahabeta2}, a 20 nm aluminum oxide gate dielectric was used in these MOSFETs.
+SEM image of the device is shown in Fig. \ref{fig1mos} (b), a T-gate was used to improve the gate resistance.

-C-V characterization was performed at 1 MHz oscillation frequency.
-We observed good pinch off at -4 V (Fig. \ref{fig2mos} (a)).
-From C-V characteristics, we extracted carrier concentration (Fig. \ref{fig2mos} (b)) and sheet charge density.
-The 2DEG sheet charge density is approximated to be around 2.9 x 10\textsuperscript{12} cm\textsuperscript{-2}.
-Transfer Length Measurement (TLM) was carried out to extract the contact (R\textsubscript{c,n++}) and sheet resistance of n++ regrown layer.
-TLM structure on n++ regrowth layer gave around 0.045 $\mathrm{\Omega}$ mm lateral contact resistance(R\textsubscript{c,n++}) and a sheet resistance (R\textsubscript{sheet,n++}) of 181 $\mathrm{\Omega}$/$\mathrm{\square}$.
-TLM structure on n++ layer through channel layer was also fabricated to calculate total contact (R\textsubscript{C}) and sheet resistance of the channel.
-We extracted low contact resistance (R\textsubscript{C}) of 0.624 $\mathrm{\Omega}$ mm with total sheet resistance (R\textsubscript{sheet, ch}) around 28 K$\mathrm{\Omega}$/$\mathrm{\square}$.
+From the capacitance-voltage characteristics (Supplementary material), a sheet carrier charge density (2.9 x 10\textsuperscript{12} cm\textsuperscript{-2}) was extracted.
+Transfer length method (TLM) on n++ regrowth layer gave a 0.045 $\mathrm{\Omega}$ mm lateral contact resistance (R\textsubscript{c,n++}) between metal and n++ layer and a sheet resistance (R\textsubscript{sheet,n++}) of 181 $\mathrm{\Omega}$/$\mathrm{\square}$.
+TLM structure on n++ layer through the channel was also fabricated to calculate total contact (R\textsubscript{C}) resistance to the channel.
+We extracted a low metal to channel contact resistance (R\textsubscript{C}) of 0.624 $\mathrm{\Omega}$ mm and a channel sheet resistance (R\textsubscript{sheet, ch}) of 28 K$\mathrm{\Omega}$/$\mathrm{\square}$.
+Lower contact resistance (R\textsubscript{C}) compared to previous report\cite{sahabeta2} suggests that the surface treatment and low temperature regrowth were helpful. \cite{bhattacharyya2021multi,arkka1}